alecraso/comparator/README.rst

 ~~~~~~~~~~~~~~~~~~

 You’ll probably want to define your own comparison checks.
 You can do so
-by defining functions that accept ``left`` and ``right`` args, which, if
+by defining functions that accept ``left`` and ``right`` args, which correspond
-coming from one of the included database classes, will be a QueryResult
+to the results of the queries against your "left" and "right" data source,
-class representing your query’s output.
-Perform whatever magic you like,
-and return a boolean (or not… your choice).
+respectively.
+Perform whatever magic you like, and return a boolean (or not… your choice).

 .. code:: python